rafalcieslak/AlgAudio/doc/modules.md

     - `defaultval` - *optional*.
 The float value this param is set when creating a new module.

+    - `defaultmin`, `defaultmax` - *optional, default values: `0.0` and `1.0`* - The default range for this parameter.

-    - `name`, `defaultmin`, `defaultmax` - *optional*.
-These attributes are only significant when automatically building module GUI.
-These values will be passed to slider configuration.
-See `gui` node, especially `slider`, for defails.
+    - `name` - *optional*.
+This attributes are only significant when automatically building module GUI.
+It will be passed to slider configuration.
+See `gui` node, especially `slider`, for details.

   - `reply` - Specifies a value reply from the synth to AlgAudio.
 This is useful if your synth performs some kind of signal analysis (e.g. amplitude measuring or pitch detection) and you want to send a result from the synth back to your module in AlgAudio.